 Just imagine this being the view from your lunch table.
 That’s the pleasure of being in Les Goudes, an enjoyable boat ride from Marseille’s Vieux Port.

 An 8-euro one-way ticket takes you out through the Vieux Port, past Fort Saint Jean and MuCEM, out to the open sea where the engine of the navette maritime revs up and the ride becomes thrilling.
 On Friday, we were lucky to sail through the ‘Les Voiles’ regatta, but other times we have passed through the wake of the Algerian car ferry, resulting in a few bumps on the waves.

 Swimming is one reason to visit Les Goudes.
 The water is accessible from rocks around the port entrance or a short hike to the beach at Anse de la Maronnaise or Baie des Singes (Monkey Bay).
-Make sure to take all the necessary beach accessories (sunscreen, towels, hats, water).
+Ensure to take all the necessary beach accessories (sunscreen, towels, hats, water).

 Casual dining is another reason to head to Les Goudes.
 The tiny port offers several options for seaside meals.

-Les Goudes is might be the end of the world, or at least the end of Boulevard Alexandre Delabre, but it is the start of the incredible Calanques the Stunning Fjords of Provence.
+Les Goudes might be the end of the world, or at least the end of Boulevard Alexandre Delabre, but it is the start of the incredible Calanques, the Stunning Fjords of Provence.

 Continue reading here for the contributor blog post by Aixcentric.